solarwinds/apm-js/packages/bindings/CONTRIBUTING.md

 In the event where `oboe_api.h` adds a new class, both a source file (`.cc`) and a header (`.hh`) for it should be created following the same general structure as every other class in [`src/oboe/`](./src/oboe/).
 The source file will also need to be added in the build script.

+### Mapping C++ to JS

+Most of the time when it is possible a 1-1 mapping of the C++ class to JS class should be created.
+If a method has too many parameters to be practical, they can be merged into an object following their declared names in C++.
+When a C++ method uses out parameters, they should be converted to a return value of either the parameter if there's a single one or an object following their declared names for multiple ones.
+If the method also has both out parameters and a return value, the best implementation is left to the judgement of the implementor.

 ### New or changed shared objects

 Shared objects patterns should all be specified in [`.gitattributes`](./.gitattributes) to use Git LFS.
 This avoids them making Git slow by taking up massive space in the history.